MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/windows-commands/scwcmd/Scwcmd--configure.md

 ms.assetid: 6528b9dc-3d82-4228-b734-ed717458d74c
 ---
 # Scwcmd: configure
-Applies a Security Configuration Wizard \(SCW\)\-generated security policy to a computer.
-This command\-line tool also accepts a list of computer names as input.
+Applies a Security Configuration Wizard (SCW)-generated security policy to a computer.
+This command-line tool also accepts a list of computer names as input.

 ## Syntax